traefik/traefik/docs/content/observability/metrics/overview.md

 # Metrics

-Traefik provides metrics to the [OpenTelemetry](./opentelemetry.md) format as well as the following vendor specific backends:
+Traefik provides metrics in the [OpenTelemetry](./opentelemetry.md) format as well as the following vendor specific backends:

 - [Datadog](./datadog.md)
 - [InfluxDB2](./influxdb2.md)